theLastBurrito/Simple-Elastic-SIEM-Project/README.md

 # **Elastic SIEM Home Lab Project**

 ## **Project Objective**
-This project demonstrates setting up and using the **Elastic Stack SIEM** to monitor security events from a Kali Linux virtual machine.
-The lab covers key activities, including:
-- Installing and configuring the **Elastic Agent** to forward logs from the Kali VM to the Elastic SIEM.
-- Generating and analyzing security events.
-- Creating a custom dashboard to visualize data.
-- Setting up an alert to detect specific security incidents.

-By the end of this project, I gained hands-on experience with Elastic SIEM, showcasing skills in log management, event detection, and incident response.

----
+The aim of this project is to establish a practical home lab using the Elastic Stack Security Information and Event Management (SIEM) platform and a Kali Linux virtual machine (VM).
+The lab focuses on generating and analyzing security events, configuring data forwarding through an agent, and utilizing Elastic's powerful querying capabilities.
+Additionally, it involves creating interactive dashboards and setting up alerts for security monitoring.
+This hands-on experience is an excellent addition to a resume and serves as a discussion point in interviews.
 ## **Tools Used**
 - **Elastic Stack (SIEM)**: A platform for collecting, analyzing, and visualizing security data.
 - **Kali Linux VM**: A penetration testing OS to simulate security events.
 - **VirtualBox**: A virtualization platform to host the Kali Linux VM.

----

 ## **Skills Gained**
 - Setting up and using the Elastic SIEM for security monitoring.
 - Installing and configuring Elastic Agents on Linux-based endpoints.